Chapter #3 - Memory

 Know what you want from your education then look for connections between what you want and what you are studying.

-When information helps you get something you want, it's easier to remember
+When information helps you get something you want, it's easier to remember3.
+Create associations.

 According to an old saying, "people remember 90% of what they do, 75% of what they see, & 20% of what they hear.